Mustea-cmd/Supacoda/readme.md

 # Overview

-CodeAssist AI is a comprehensive, AI-powered code editor application that provides a full IDE experience with advanced AI assistance capabilities.
+Supacoda is a comprehensive, AI-powered code editor application that provides a full IDE experience with advanced AI assistance capabilities.
 The platform features syntax highlighting, intelligent file management, multi-model AI integration, terminal functionality, and productivity-enhancing tools like quick actions, code suggestions, keyboard shortcuts, and a command palette.
 It supports 7 different AI models for code generation, explanation, optimization, and real-time assistance.

 # User Preferences